 Play around with butter as a condiment!
 Offer whipped butters with spices and finely chopped herbs to accompany fish cakes, potato cakes, and more.
 Explore compound butters – butters mixed with spices, herbs, and other aromatics – an excellent way to infuse more flavor into meals and expand a child’s repertoire of flavors.

 Nervous about baby starting solids?
 Our virtual course leaves no stone unturned and will teach you everything you need to know about serving babies real food.

-This recipe contains common allergens: dairy (butter) and tree nuts (almonds, optional).
+This recipe contains common allergens: dairy (butter) and tree nut (pecan).
 Only serve to a child after these allergens have been safely introduced.

-Steam the carrots until soft, about 6 minutes in the microwave or 10 minutes on the stovetop.
+Cover and steam the carrots until they have softened, about 4 minutes in the microwave or 8 minutes on the stovetop.

-Transfer the carrots to a mixing bowl.
-If you like, mash the carrots until they are mostly smooth.
+Transfer the cooked carrots to a mixing bowl, then add the butter and cinnamon.
+Mash the carrots until they are mostly smooth.
 A little texture is okay as long as there are no large clumps or round pieces that could present a choking hazard.

-To Store: Cooked carrots keep in an air-tight container in the fridge for 3 days or in the freezer for 2 months.
+To Store: Cinnamon Butter Carrots keep in an airtight container in the refrigerator for 3 days or in the freezer for 2 months.

 Butter adds creaminess, nuttiness, and sweetness to foods.
 Use butter to add richness to cooked fruits and vegetables, toast grains and seeds, and flavor proteins like chicken, chicken liver, egg, pork, salmon, steak, trout, or venison.
 Try mixing seasonings like fresh herbs and spices into butter as a way to introduce new flavors.